Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 The minimal touchActionInput opens with a blank input.
 If you link the touchActionInput to a label, the current contents of the that label are used as the initial value for the dialog input.
 This lets you edit an existing label.

 As was covered in previous tutorials, labels (and values) can have prefix and suffix text which will also be displayed in the dialog box.
-To edit just the numeric value, add another label the holds just the current numeric value and then hide that label.
+To edit just a numeric value, add another label that holds just the current numeric value and then hide that label.
 The touchActionInput can still access a hidden label as its default input and the pfodDevice can update both the hidden label and the displayed label with the updated value.

 SliderInput Example